steinrue/diplo_locus_manuscript_figs/supp_figS9-S13_SLiM/README.md

 ### 2.3 Plotting
 <a id="Slim_plot"> </a>

 The python scripts with prefix `step3_` are all used to generate plots based on the tables generated in the previous step.
-To generate the ROC curves (Fig. S8, Fig. S11), run:
+To generate the ROC curves (Figure S9, Figure S12), run:

 ```shell
 # Plot SLiM simulation results